withpulp/booklab/README.md

 ```
 When I'm looking for people I look up to
-I want to search for them by their full name, display name, or email address
+I want to search for them by their full name, display name, email address, twitter contacts
 So that I can find them easily
 ```